Arteha/admin-bro-typeorm/README.md

 AdminJS.registerAdapter({ Database, Resource });

-// optional: if you use class-validator you have to inject this to resource. import { validate } from 'class-validator' Resource.validate = validate
+// Optional: if you use class-validator you have to inject this to resource. import { validate } from 'class-validator' Resource.validate = validate
 ```